77Rev/Physics/README.md

 It is a very simple code for creating chaotic maps.
 The program uses scienceplots, which standard anaconda based jupyter notebook installation usually lack.
-You can remove it easily, but if you want to use it, just acrivate your environment and run "pip install SciencePlots".
+You can remove it easily, but if you want to use it, just activate your environment and run "pip install SciencePlots".
 It should work afterwards.